 - In 2015 13 of Ireland’s Top 100 Companies paid an effective corporate tax rate of just 1%.

 - The banks which were saved by the Irish people are now back in profit but will not pay any tax on profits earned for the next 20 years.

 - Corporations depend on decent public services – the roads to transport their goods, an education system which produces their workers, the Gardai which protects their property.
 Corporations should pay their fair share of tax.

 - Retain and defend the current headline corporation tax rate of 12.5%.
-However, we will also ensure that, where a company makes a profit in a year, a minimum effective tax rate of 7.5% applies.
-Losses can be carried forward but the minimum corporate tax rate will not be allowed fall below 7.5%.
+However, we will also ensure that where a company makes a profit they must pay a minimum rate of tax.
+Losses from previous years can still be carried forward but all companies that make a profit in a year must pay a minimum effective rate.

 C: Welfare Reform